AbigailSchidler/leetcode-prep/june-2025/june-18/notes.md

 I learned that `count` is actually a costly function!
 It is better to use a fixed array of size 26 to keep track of the count of the characters.
 (See isAnagramBetter in optimized solutions)

+## Problem 3: Two Sum

+### Approach

+I used a brute force approach of just using an inner and outer for loop to check if the values at indices `i` and `j` matched `target`.
+I figured this was not an optimal approach, but it was conceptually very easy to come up with this solution.

+### Extra Notes

+I learned that mapping is a great way to make the code more efficient.
+I can map each of the values to an index by creating a map titled `indices` and storing each value with an index.
+Then, I can loop through each of these key/value pairs and find an instance of another key/value pair that matches the difference between the first value and target.
+If one exists, then I found my two indices, and I return their keys.

+With python, I can do this by using `enumerate` to gather the index and the value. `enumerate` returns like `i, n`, where `i` is the index, and `n` is the value at that index.

+I did not even need to use `enumerate` after all!
+I can just use a dictionary and assign keys as the value from `nums` and the value as the index!